-- Altogether three wind-farms in Brandenburg were compensated by - extensification of 50 ha grassland and 20 ha arable land, - purchase of 42 ha agricultural area for conservation reasons, - construction of three fox-free enclosures (12 ha,13 ha and 30 ha) as refuges for freeliving females in the framework of the predation management strategy. - The circuitous road for the village Dahnsdorf is compensated by bustard-friendly management of 50 ha fields (set-asides, winter food) and grassland in the SPA "Belziger Landschaftswiesen" over 25 years. - There are no compensation measures for maize as maize cultivation is considered as "agriculture according to the rules".
-If more maize is grown for energetic use merely habitat loss due to the biomass factory is compensated but not habitat lost by maize cultivation even if high nature value farmland gets lost.
+- Altogether three wind-farms in Brandenburg were compensated by - extensification of 50 ha grassland and 20 ha arable land, - purchase of 42 ha agricultural area for conservation reasons, - construction of three fox-free enclosures (12 ha,13 ha and 30 ha) as refuges for free-living females in the framework of the predation management strategy. - The circuitous road for the village Dahnsdorf is compensated by bustard-friendly management of 50 ha fields (set-asides, winter food) and grassland in the SPA "Belziger Landschaftswiesen" over 25 years.

-Were these measures effective? \Box Yes X Partially \Box No \Box Not applicable1 Please, give details on the effectiveness or explain why they were not effective if that is the case.

-- Extensification of compensation fields / grassland results in better food supply during the breeding season (arthropods). - Well situated winter food (oil-seed rape) helps in critical weather situations and is, additionally, a tool to integrate released birds into the wild leks. - Chances of breeding success are better due to reduced disturbances by farming measures.
-Regarding breeding success, these positive results are more or less neutralised by high predation pressure. - Fox-free enclosures are the strongholds of reproduction. - As far as windfarms completely cut flyways, compensation of these barrier effects is impossible.

-3. Possession and trade

-Is collection of Great Bustard eggs or chicks, the possession of and trade in the birds and their eggs prohibited in your country? $$X$ Yes$ <math display="inline">\Box$ No$$

-How are these restrictions enforced?
+• There are no compensation measures for maize as maize cultivation is considered as "agriculture according to the rules".
+If more maize is grown for energetic use merely habitat loss due to the biomass factory is compensated but not habitat lost by maize cultivation even if high nature value farmland gets lost. • One new cow stable was compensated by 1,5 ha fallow-land (SPA Fiener Bruch, Saxony-Anhalt).
+Were these measures effective? \square Yes \square Yes \square No \square Not applicable \square Please, give details on the effectiveness or explain why they were not effective if that is the case.
+Extensification of compensation fields / grassland results in better food supply during the breeding season (arthropods).
+Well situated winter food (oil-seed rape) helps in critical weather situations and is, additionally, a tool to integrate released birds into the wild leks.
+Chances of breeding success are better due to reduced disturbances by farming measures.
+Regarding breeding success, these positive results are more or less neutralised by high predation pressure.
+Fox-free enclosures are the strongholds of reproduction.
+Barrier effects on flyways (e. g. by wind farms) can be only compensated by improvements inside the lek areas.
+3. Possession and trade Is collection of Great Bustard eggs or chicks, the possession of and trade in the birds and their eggs prohibited in your country? $X Yes \square No$ How are these restrictions enforced?
 What are the remaining shortcomings, if any?

-- The Great Bustard belongs to the species under the hunting law (additionally to conservation law). - In contrast to conservation law, hunters have the exclusive right to acquire carcasses of game animals in their own hunting area. - This enables unchecked manipulation beyond legality.
+The Great Bustard belongs to the species under the hunting law (additionally to conservation law).
+In contrast to conservation law, hunters have the exclusive right to acquire carcasses of game animals in their own hunting area.
+This enables unchecked manipulation beyond legality.
 E. g. hunters are obliged to kill injured game incl. threatened species which happened to a male bustard in one strange case that has not been solved completely (December 2010).
 Please indicate if any exemption is granted or not all of these activities are prohibited.

-• Exemptions are granted within the frame-work of the running conservation programme, e. g. for taking first clutches for artificial incubation and reinforcement (cf. 4.1!); permit is necessary according to conservation and hunting law.

-4. Recovery measures

-4.1 Captive breeding in emergency situations.
+Exemptions are granted within the frame-work of the running conservation programme, e. g. for taking first clutches for artificial incubation and reinforcement (cf. 4.1!); permit is necessary according to conservation and hunting law.
+4. Recovery measures 4.1 Captive breeding in emergency situations.
 Is captive breeding playing any role in Great Bustard conservation in your country?
-XYes
+X Yes □ No

+^{} In effect, "captive breeding" should be read as "captive rearing" according to current practices.